dgnorton/ncid/doc/Verbose.md

         indicate Modem initialized.
         indicate Initialization string for modem is null. indicate Modem set for CallerID.
-        indicate CallerID initialization string for modem is null. indicate CallerID TTY port initialized
+        indicate Modem does or does not support FAX indicate CallerID initialization string for modem is null. indicate CallerID TTY port initialized
         indicate serial device hung up and terminated with date and time